2016–17 Villanova Wildcats men's basketball team

 The 2016–17 Villanova Wildcats men's basketball team represented Villanova University in the 2016–17 NCAA Division I men's basketball season.
 Led by head coach Jay Wright in his 16th year, the Wildcats participated in the Big East Conference and played their home games at The Pavilion, with some select home games at the Wells Fargo Center in Philadelphia, Pennsylvania.
 They finished the season 32–4, 15–3 in Big East play to win the regular season championship.
 In the Big East tournament, they defeated St. John's, Seton Hall, and Creighton to win the tournament championship.
 As a result, they received the conference's automatic bid to the NCAA tournament.
 The Wildcats were given the Tournament's overall No. 1 seed as a No. 1 seed in the East region.
 In the First Round they defeated Mount St. Mary's before being upset by No. 8-seeded Wisconsin in the Second Round.
 The loss marked the second time in the previous three tournaments that Villanova was upset by an eighth-seeded team.

 The season marked the final season for The Pavilion before its temporary closure for a $60 million renovation project.
-It will reopen for the 2018–19 season with the new name of Finneran Pavilion after a Villanova alum who donated $22.6 million to Villanova.
-Accordingly, all home games for the 2017–18 season will be played at the Wells Fargo Center.
+It reopened for the 2018–19 season with the new name of Finneran Pavilion after a Villanova alum who donated $22.6 million to Villanova.
+All home games for the 2017–18 season were played at the Wells Fargo Center.